yiisoft/yii2/docs/guide/db-query-builder.md

   You may use `false` or an empty array to indicate the values are already escaped and no escape should be applied.
 Note that when using an escape mapping (or the third operand is not provided), the values will be automatically enclosed within a pair of percentage characters.

+  > Note: When using PostgreSQL you may also use [`ilike`](http://www.postgresql.org/docs/8.3/static/functions-matching.html#FUNCTIONS-LIKE)
+  > instead of `like` for case-insensitive matching.

 - `or like`: similar to the `like` operator except that `OR` is used to concatenate the `LIKE` predicates when operand 2 is an array.

 - `not like`: similar to the `like` operator except that `LIKE` is replaced with `NOT LIKE` in the generated condition.

 - `or not like`: similar to the `not like` operator except that `OR` is used to concatenate the `NOT LIKE` predicates.

 - `exists`: requires one operand which must be an instance of [[yii\db\Query]] representing the sub-query.
   It will build a `EXISTS (sub-query)` expression.

 - `not exists`: similar to the `exists` operator and builds a `NOT EXISTS (sub-query)` expression.

 If you are building parts of condition dynamically it's very convenient to use `andWhere()` and `orWhere()`: